SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 > - You can check out the "RAP calculator" example using the preview version of an SAP Fiori Elements UI.
 See the comments in the class for more information.
 > - The steps to import and run the code are outlined [here](README.md#-getting-started-with-the-examples).
 > - [Disclaimer](./README.md#%EF%B8%8F-disclaimer)

+<p align="right"><a href="#top">⬆️ back to top</a></p>

+### rap Branch

+The ABAP cheat sheets GitHub repository features simplified, non-semantic demo RAP BOs in the [rap](https://github.com/SAP-samples/abap-cheat-sheets/tree/rap) branch for exploring various RAP-related features, syntax, and concepts in simple contexts.
+Topics include managed and unmanaged RAP BOs, draft-enabled RAP BOs, numbering concepts like early and late numbering, field-specific characteristics, standard operations (CRUD), actions as non-standard operations, authorizations, local RAP business events, and more.

+Unlike the examples included in the `main` branch - they primarily focus on ABAP EML and include ABAP classes as RAP BO consumers - the example RAP BOs in the `rap` branch are set up to be explored using preview SAP Fiori UIs.

+For more detailed information and semantic RAP examples, refer to the [Development guide for the ABAP RESTful Application Programming Model](https://help.sap.com/docs/ABAP_PLATFORM_NEW/fc4c71aa50014fd1b43721701471913d/289477a81eec4d4e84c0302fb6835035.html) and the [ABAP Flight Reference Scenario for the ABAP RESTful Application Programming Model](https://github.com/SAP-samples/abap-platform-refscen-flight).

+<p align="right"><a href="#top">⬆️ back to top</a></p>